After-Repair Value (ARV): Meaning And Use

 Buying a new house comes with a lot of considerations, including the neighborhood, amount of living space and even the local school districts.
 All of these factors also apply if you’re trying to decide whether to buy a fixer-upper or something more move-in ready.
 There are a lot of decisions to make if you’re buying a home for your family and considering making some repairs or alterations, and especially if you’re hoping to flip the house for a profit.

 From a purely dollars and cents perspective, one useful calculation to consider if you’re buying a home that needs some work is the after-repair value (ARV).
 This article will go over what ARV is, how it works, a general rule used by investors and a few considerations to be aware of.

 What Is After-Repair Value (ARV)?

-Additionally, if a mortgage company is financing a renovation loan, they’ll rely on an appraiser’s judgement of what the value should be after renovations are completed.
+Additionally, if a mortgage company is financing a renovation loan, they’ll rely on an appraiser’s judgment of what the value should be after renovations are completed.
 This makes getting an accurate value crucial.
 Rocket Mortgage® doesn’t finance renovation loans at this time.

-The calculation for ARV is pretty simple:
+The formula for calculating ARV is pretty simple:

-Property's Current Value + Value of Renovations/Repairs
+ARV = Property's Current Value + Value of Renovations and Repairs

 - Size of the home (measured in square footage)